 Information about Parking in London

-London: capital city, cultural hotspot, business hub and tourist magnet.
+London: the capital city, cultural hotspot, business hub and tourist magnet.
 Unfortunately, London is also known as one of the most expensive cities in the world.
 Prices in car parks in Central London tend to reflect this, making the cost of parking in London extortionately high.

 Street parking in London can also be a challenge, as parking restrictions are usually in place between around 8.30am and 6.30pm from Monday to Saturday.
 As any Londoner will tell you, they’re strictly enforced, too.